 Sweetness in Beverages: Sugar, Substitutes, and the Truth About “Natural” Sweeteners

-This page is designed to give you a complete, practical understanding of sweetness in beverages: where sweetness started historically, why sugar became dominant, how sugar substitutes evolved, and why most “natural” systems still struggle to match sugar’s performance.
+This page will give you a complete, practical understanding of sweetness in beverages: where sweetness started historically, why sugar became dominant, how sugar substitutes evolved, & why most “natural” systems struggle to match sugar.

 Quick Orientation: Why Sweetness Matters So Much